2. Numerical data¶

 int(n)

-Converts the number n to a floating point number
+Converts n to a floating point number.

 Examples of conversions (also called cast):